carbon-design-system/design-system-website/README.md

-**This repo has been archived, the new code can can be found at [https://github.com/carbon-design-system/carbon-website](https://github.com/carbon-design-system/carbon-website)**
+**This repo has been archived, the new repo can can be found at [https://github.com/carbon-design-system/carbon-website](https://github.com/carbon-design-system/carbon-website)**

 # Carbon Design System